matthewrstone/puppet-pe_winagent/README.md

 * Apply the pe_winagent module to your puppetmaster (and additional compilers if needed).

+Now you must choose your own adventure...

+#### Local Installation Method ####
-* Copy the install-puppet-enterprise.ps1 script to either your Windows image or just a clean new Windows server.
+* Copy the local-puppet-install script to either your Windows image or just a clean new Windows server.

-* From the Windows server, run ./install-puppet-enterprise.ps1 -master <your puppet master>
+* From the Windows server, run ./local-puppet-install -master <your puppet master>

 * Once the script has completed you should be registered with Puppet.
 Accept the cert and give it a whirl.

+#### PS Remote Method ####
+* Copy the remote-puppet-install.ps1 and remote-puppet.ps1 scripts to a server/workstation that is a trusted host for WinRM.

+* Create an optional list of machines you wish to install Puppet on.
+This list will be the value of the -ComputerList parameter.
+Use a single host name as the value if you only have one machine to work with.

+* Run the remote installer:

+		./remote-puppet-install `
+		-ComputerList <computerlist.txt/server name> `
+		-Master <your.puppet.master.com> `
+		-Temp <optional, only if you don't want to use c:\temp>

+* Once the script has completed, puppet should be installed and configured on the Windows server.

 ### Notes